Sustainable Jobs

 High Angle View of Construction Site Colleagues.

-As energy users, we need to strive to reduce greenhouse gases and come to terms with sustainability issues.
+CBTU believes in energy independence for North America and supports oil sands and other hydrocarbon developments in Canada.
+CBTU also recognizes that as a major energy user, Canada needs to strive to reduce greenhouse emissions by relying more on sustainable energy alternatives.
 We also need to be mindful of the fact that this is a cold country with a small population spread over a vast area, and that we are therefore energy dependent.
-Read our document on a fair transition for energy workers here or download it below.

 Grants and Financial Support for Apprentices